Lectionary 189: Description

 There are daily lessons from Easter to Pentecost.

 History

 Usually it is dated to the 12th century.
 The manuscript once belonged to Bishop Butler's collection.
 It was purchased for the British Museum in 1786.

 The manuscript was examined by Bloomfield.
 It was added to the list of New Testament manuscripts by Scrivener (number 261).
 Gregory saw it in 1883.

 The manuscript is not cited in the critical editions of the Greek New Testament (UBS3).

 Currently the codex is located in the British Library (Add.
-11840) at London.
+11840) in London.